16th Photographic Squadron: History

 Initially activated in March 1942 at Bolling Field as a laboratory for processing photographic products produced by the 1st Mapping Group.
 During World War II, the squadron was engaged in photographic mapping of areas of the United States with a variety of aircraft.

 The squadron moved to Buckley Field in late 1944, where it was assigned to the 311th Photographic Wing, which became the major reconnaissance organization of Strategic Air Command (SAC).
-It moved to with the wing to MacDill Field, Florida in April 1946 and was assigned to the 55th Reconnaissance Group in 1947.
+It moved with the wing to MacDill Field, Florida in April 1946 and was assigned to the 55th Reconnaissance Group in 1947.
 The squadron was engaged in SAC's strategic mapping mission.
 The 16th was inactivated in December and its personnel and equipment were transferred to the 16th Photographic Reconnaissance Squadron (Special), which was simultaneously activated.